sonata-project/SonataAdminBundle/CONTRIBUTING.md

 * Check if the bug is not already reported!
 * A clear title to sum up the issue
 * A description of the workflow needed to reproduce the bug
+* If your issue is an error page, you must provide us with a stack trace.
+With recent version of Symfony, you can even get stack traces as plain text at the end of the page.
+Just look for "Stack Trace (Plain Text)", and copy/paste what you see. **Do not** make a screenshot of the stack trace, as screenshots are not indexed by search engines and will make it difficult for other people to find your bug report.
+Screenshots should be considered additional data, you should always provide a textual description of the bug.
+It is strongly recommended to provide them when reporting UI-related bugs.

 > _NOTE:_ Don't hesitate giving as much information as you can (OS, PHP
 > version, extensions...)